-The Great Eastern Drive will lead you to the most delicious experiences on Tasmania’s east coast, in some of its most beautiful locations.
-The east coast’s mild climate creates perfect growing conditions for the state’s premium fresh produce, and the region has long attracted passionate growers, producers, winemakers, cheesemakers and chefs, whose creations are just waiting for you to try.
+Eating out on Tasmania’s East Coast is an experience in and of itself, the Great Eastern Drive will lead you to the most delicious experiences in Tasmania, in some of its most beautiful locations.
+The East Coast’s mild climate creates perfect growing conditions for the state’s premium fresh produce, and the region has long attracted passionate growers, producers, winemakers, cheesemakers and chefs, whose creations are just waiting for you to try.

 Savour a seafood feast